 If you can't qualify for your first credit card on your own and can't get a co-signer, there's another solution: apply for a secured credit card.

-A secured credit card is similar to a pre-paid debit card: You deposit an amount onto the card, and are allowed to charge up to that amount.
-Unlike a pre-paid debit card, however, there are payments to be paid—on time—and those payments are reported to the credit reporting agencies.
+A secured credit card is similar to a prepaid debit card.
+You deposit an amount onto the card and you're allowed to charge up to that amount.
+Unlike a prepaid debit card, however, there are payments to be paid on time and those payments are reported to the credit reporting agencies.
 A secured card can be a stepping stone to your first unsecured credit card.